zokwezo/sango/corpora/les_ruses_de_tere/README.md

 Unlike in Western fables, there is no suggestion that the actions of the trickster should be condemned, rather that the other characters should be less credulous and more shrewd.

+# Preprocessing

+I have updated the orthography to include vowel height (distinguishing short _ɛ/ɔ_ from long _e/o_) and supplemented the extant Sango and French text with my own English (and sometimes German) glosses and [Universal Dependency](https://universaldependencies.org/) parts of speech and feature annotations.

 # Availability

 It is very difficult to find these corpora in print form, and I am unaware of any other digital archive of them.

-This collection comes from a photocopy of a book no longer in my possession.
-I have only the following incomplete citation:
+This collection comes from a photocopy of a book no longer in my possession:

-> Saulnier, Pierre (Ed.). «CONTES: Les ruses de Tèrè». _ATENE TI BE-AFRICA (2)_.
-1983.
-Bangui, CAR.
+> SAULNIER P., 1983, Contes : Les ruses de Téré, Collection «Atene ti Be-Africa», (édition bilingue sangofrançais), Bangui, CAR.
 US Library of Congress GR357.42.S33 R83 1983

-I have updated the orthography and supplemented the extant Sango and French text with my own English (and sometimes German) glosses and [Universal Dependency](https://universaldependencies.org/) part of speech and feature annotations.
+I am still looking for other bilingual volumes of «Atene ti Be-Africa», and specifically:
+- _L'Amour et la Violence_ (1982)
+- _Mari et femmes_ (1985)

 # Préface (original French)